 Patrick Rose is Save the Manatee Club’s (SMC) Executive Director.
 Pat has over 40 years’ experience working with manatees and is an Aquatic Biologist and Certified Public Manager.
 He is considered to be one of the world’s leading experts on the Florida manatee.
 From 1996 to 2006, Pat was SMC’s Director of Government Relations in Tallahassee, Florida.
 In the state’s capitol, Pat advocated on the manatee’s behalf before the Florida Legislature and Governor and Cabinet.
 Before joining SMC’s staff, he was the first federal Manatee Recovery Activities Coordinator and Florida’s first Manatee and Marine Mammal Coordinator.
 He also provided overall policy guidance and direction for statewide recovery efforts for endangered and protected marine species.
 Pat has served as a member of every federal Manatee Recovery Team, presently serving on the Team’s Steering Committee, and is a former member of the I.U.C.N.
 World Conservation Union/Sirenia Specialist Group.
 His many professional awards include the prestigious “National Conservation Achievement Award” from the National Wildlife Federation and the “Award of Recognition” presented to him at the First International Manatee and Dugong Research Conference.
 Pat was also nominated for the esteemed Indianapolis Prize, which honors the world’s leading animal conservationists.
 Pat has a Master’s degree in aquatic biology from the University of Missouri at Kansas City.
 He is also an avid boater, pilot, and is a certified scuba instructor.

-Cora Berchem is Save the Manatee Club’s Multimedia Specialist.
-She oversees the Club’s live webcams and is involved in all sorts of video production work for the Club.
-Cora also maintains the Club’s social media sites by posting content about manatees on Facebook, Twitter, YouTube, Instagram, and Pinterest.
+Cora Berchem is Save the Manatee Club’s Manatee Research and Multimedia Specialist.
+She oversees the Club’s live webcams, is involved in all sorts of video production work for the Club, and also maintains the Club’s social media sites.
 Cora was born and raised in Bonn, Germany, and moved to the United States in 2002.
-She holds a Bachelor of Arts in Communication Studies from the College of New Jersey and a Master in Film and Media from the J.W.
+She holds a Bachelor of Arts in Communication Studies from the College of New Jersey and a Master’s Degree in Film and Media from the J.W.
 Goethe University of Frankfurt/Germany.
-Cora is currently enrolled in the Florida Master Naturalist Program through the University of Florida to become more familiar with Florida’s ecosystems.
+Upon moving to Florida, Cora is completed the Advanced Florida Master Naturalist Program through the University of Florida.
 Cora worked in film and television in New York City before becoming involved with manatees in 2013 when she made a feature-length documentary about Florida’s endangered gentle giants titled Before It’s Too Late.
 Cora did contract and volunteer work for Save the Manatee Club throughout 2014 before joining the staff in 2015.
-Outside of work, Cora enjoys traveling, photography and scuba diving.
+Apart from multimedia work, Cora also assists with the manatee research at Blue Spring State Park and oversees the Manatee Observer Volunteer Program in the summer to prevent manatee harassment.
+Outside of work, Cora enjoys traveling, photography, and scuba diving.

 Wayne Hartley became a staff member in early 2010.
 Before joining us, he was a Park Ranger and then a Park Service Specialist with the Florida Park Service.
 For over three decades, he served as Principal Investigator for manatee research conducted at Blue Spring State Park.
 This has resulted in a very extensive body of knowledge on the manatee’s life history and one of the longest running databases in existence on manatees.
 Wayne’s expertise and personal knowledge of individual manatees has been the basis of Save the Manatee Club’s Adopt-A-Manatee program.
 Through the adoption program, Wayne’s scientific data has been very instrumental in helping the public understand the manatee’s needs, the threats to the manatee’s long-term survival, and what actions members of the public can take to help.
 Through the years, Wayne has been interviewed countless times by television and print media and has received many honors from his peers.
 He has a degree in history from the University of the South in Sewanee, Tennessee.
 Between school and the Park Service, Wayne spent almost six years in the United States Army Infantry earning the Ranger Tab and being awarded the Combat Infantry Badge.